Quick Start Instructions

 autoinstall storage config node-hp-1

-need to be executed.
+need to be re-executed.

 Configure cluster nodes